solaranamnesis/herbert-augustus-strong/the-syrian-goddess/full-text-english.md

 They sacrifice victims not in the temple itself, but when the sacrificer has placed his victim at the altar and poured a libation* he brings the animal home alive, and returning to his own house he slays his victim and utters prayers.

+*) The libation is a feature of Hittite worship represented on several sculptures, _e. g._, at Fraktin and at Malâtia (see Fig. 1, p.
+5).
+At the latter place live animals (rams) are shown in the sculpture (_L.
+H._, pl.
+44.) behind the priest, being led by an attendant.
+This is not shown in our illustration, in which also the Hittite hieroglyphics are omitted from the field for the sake of clearness.
+These sculptures have been lately removed, it is reported, to Constantinople.

 ### 58. Human Sacrifice.

 There is also another method of sacrifice, as follows: They adorn live victims with ribbons and throw them headlong down from the temple's entrance, and these naturally die after their fall.
 Some actually throw their own children down, not as they do the cattle, but they sew them into a sack and toss them down, visiting them with curses and declaring that they are not their children, but are cows.*

+*) The special character of this sacrifice is strongly suggestive of a totemistic influence.
+On the general aspect of human sacrifice among the Semites, _cf._ Rob.-Smith, _op. cit._, pp. 371, 464.
+On human sacrifice in the Cult of Dionysus, _cf._ Frazer, _op. cit._, p.
+332. Children were sacrificed to Moloch, who was identified with Cronos, an original deity of vegetation (_cf._ Farnell, _Cults_, p.
+28, n.).
+Attempts have been made (_cf._ Dussaud, _Rev.
+Arch._, _loc. cit._, ap.
+Movers; Six, _Rev.
+Num._, _loc. cit._) to identify the god of Hierapolis with Cronos.
+While we cannot accept the theory, this field of enquiry is attractive; and the suggested identity might arise in myth by grouping the god as father of the goddess's son in a natural triad.

 ### 59. Tattoo.

 They all tattoo themselves --- some on the hands and some on the neck --- and so it comes that all the Assyrians bear stigmata.*

+*) _Cf._ Pliny, _Nat.
+Hist._, 6.
+4, and 22.
+2. On this subject, _cf._ Rob.-Smith, _op. cit._, p.
+334, note 1.
+In the Sudan, according to Bruce, some of the tribes tattooed their stomachs, sides and backs, as with fish-scales.
+Professor Strong reminds us that there have been found a number of bodies of Nubians of the time of the Middle Empire (_c._ 2000 B. C.) with definite tattooing; and the patterns pricked upon the skin of these desiccated bodies were identical with those painted on the dolls buried with them. _Cf._ Dr. Elliot Smith, _The Ancient Egyptians_, p.
+56.

 ### 60. Sacrifice of Hair.

 They have another curious custom, in which they agree with the Trœzenians alone of the Greeks.
 I will explain this too.
 The Trœzenians have made a law for their maidens and youths alike never to marry till they have dedicated their locks to Hippolytus; and this they do.
 It is the same at Hierapolis.
 The young men dedicate the first growth on their chin, then they let down the locks of the maidens, which have been sacred from their birth; they then cut these off* in the temple and place them in vessels, some in silver vessels, some in gold, and after placing these in the temple and inscribing the name on the vessel they depart.
 I performed this act myself when a youth, and my hair remains still in the temple, with my name on the vessel.

+*) See also § 55, where a first act of the pilgrim is to shave his head; and § 6, where it appears that at Byblos the female locks could be sacrificed as an alternative to offering their own persons.
+At Trœzene, according to Pausanias (32.), the custom was to sacrifice the hair before marriage.
+In Catullus, Ode 66., Berenice dedicates her hair to Venus.
+On the general question, see Robertson-Smith, _op. cit._, p.
+329.

 # Appendix.